The-OAG-Development-Project/Application-Gateway/www/docs/docs/Tracing-Log-Correlation-Correlation-Logging.md

 OAG can be configured if it should accept passed in trace id's from the caller (which we usually do not recommend).

 Currently OAG ships with these implementations of tracing:
-* `w3cTrace`: The default implementation used by OAG is compliant with the [W3C Trace Context specification](https://w3c.github.io/trace-context/) and using the specified standard headers to communicate the trace id to downstream and upstream systems.
+* `w3cTraceContext`: The default implementation used by OAG is compliant with the [W3C Trace Context specification](https://w3c.github.io/trace-context/) and using the specified standard headers to communicate the trace id to downstream and upstream systems.
-* `simpleTrace`: An implementation using a simple UUID as unique trace id and a default header of X-Correlation-Id to pass the trace id to downstream systems.
+* `simpleTraceContext`: An implementation using a simple UUID as unique trace id and a default header of X-Correlation-Id to pass the trace id to downstream systems.
-* `noTrace`: An implementation disabling all tracing functionality (which we do not recommend).
+* `noTraceContext`: An implementation disabling all tracing functionality (which we do not recommend).

 Example configuration as found in the main configuration file: